wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 A small detour here to bring back the debate on "Which Programming Language to choose?".
-If there is a given reality "out there" as practitioners of production-view believes then there is no point in discussing the choice of languages other than mere technical aspects.
-But if we quickly fall into a diminishing return point when only technical aspects is taking into account, then this is closer to a undecidable problem?
+If there is a given reality "out there" as practitioners of production-view said then there is no point in discussing the choice of languages other than strict technical aspects.
+But if we acknowledge the sudden fall into a diminishing return point when only technical aspects is relevant, then this discussion is basically a undecidable problem.

-However, if we do believe that the language we chose helps us to perceive reality in a different way, would it change your candidates?
-Perhaps we need this new line of argument next time we face this decision.
-In what ways the real world will change if we keep re-estructuring reality into a given "Design Pattern" instead of embracing its raw form in a more loosen way?
+However, if we agree that languages help us to shape and perceive reality in a different way, would this change your language candidates?
+Perhaps we need this new line of argument the next time we face this decision.
+In what ways the real world will change if we keep re-estructuring reality into given "Design Pattern" instead of embracing its raw form in a more loosen fashion?

 Programs often emerge out of a specific context, the person behind the code matters a lot because the ideas shared to construct the solution